SkyPenguinLabs/SkyLine/README.md

 ## SkyLine | Your first program ##

 Everyone uses hello world programs to get used to the syntax or to run a program in their language, I personally feel writing a funtional and useful brick of code in SkyLine is better than that.
-The following program is taken from the demo files slot and is used to inject and image with a message!
+The following program is taken from the demo files slot and is used to inject an image with a message!

 > For context, we choose to use rust syntax highlighting here